-With Chinese roots dating back more than 4,000 years, qigong is a broad practice defined as the integration of physical postures, breathing techniques and focused intentions, according to the National Qigong Association.
-(Translated, “qi” is energy, breath or spirit.
-“Gong” means work.)
+With Chinese roots dating back more than 4,000 years, qigong (pronounced “chee-GUNG”) is broadly defined as the integration of physical postures, breathing techniques, and focused intentions.

-Thousands of qigong variations exist, including external forms practiced to heal others, and internal forms that focus on cultivating self-balance.
-Among these are gentle, meditative practices and intensely physical ones, such as Chinese martial arts.
+Many qigong variations exist, including external forms practiced to heal others and internal approaches focused on cultivating self-balance.
+Among these are gentle, meditative practices and intensely physical ones, such as certain martial arts.

-“The greatest gift qigong can give is restoring energy,” says John Du Cane, a qigong teacher since 1995, who began his practice in the 1970s.
-Du Cane has produced several books and DVDs on qigong and regularly hosts instructor workshops and certification programs.
+“The greatest gift qigong can give is restoring energy,” says John Du Cane, a renowned qigong teacher who began his own practice in the 1970s and regularly hosts instructor workshops and certification programs.

-Du Cane suggests the following exercises to help restore your energy during the workday.
-They are suitable for anyone and require no equipment.
+Du Cane suggests the following exercises to help restore your energy.
+They are suitable for most anyone and require no equipment.
 He recommends practicing the sequence daily for optimal results, which include improved quality of movement, balance, flexibility, core strength, and joint mobility.

-- Stand with feet hip-width apart and arms relaxed at sides.
-Make fists with both hands.
+- Stand with your feet hip width apart and arms relaxed at your sides.
+Make fists with both of your hands.

-- Bend your knees and fold forward at your waist to bring hands about 2 to 3 inches below your knees.
+- Bend your knees and hinge at the hips to fold forward until your hands are about 2 to 3 inches below your knees.
 Avoid rounding your back.

 - Tap vigorously against the outsides of your shins, aiming for 80 to 100 repetitions.

 - Breathe naturally through your nose and keep your attention focused on the area you are tapping.